Types of VR

 Hand Tracking

 To interact with a virtual environment you need some way of inputting into it - this can be done with the usual suspects such as keyboard, mouse, joystick or gamepad or hand-held controllers.
 Typically, greater input and flexibility is gained when using controllers as they allow features such as haptic feedback offering a sense of touch or texture within the VR space.
+Controller or hand actions allow the user to interact with the VR environment created - opening doors, selecting or manipulating items or selecting from menus.
+The level of control needed will very much depend on the use case of the VR environment.

-Room Scale Tracking
+Room Tracking

 So far the elements we’ve looked at relate to use of VR with the user in a static position.
-However it is possible to define a space to move around in to create a much larger VR environment.
-This can be done in two ways - firstly by drawing your space when using a standalone headset thus defining arbitrary boundaries of your VR environment:
+However, it is possible to define a space to move around in to create a much larger VR environment.
+This can be done in two ways - firstly by drawing your space when using a standalone headset thus defining arbitrary boundaries of your VR environment.
+Alternatively, external sensors (called base stations) connected to the PC to create the boundaries of your space can be used.
+These then not only define the boundaries of your VR space, but also act to track your movement with.
+It is worth mentioning that the base stations are likely to either require wall mounting or need additional stands to create the ideal environment.

 Audio

-Cases for VR
+Use cases for VR

 Although there is an ever-growing list of applications that are capable of taking advantage of VR technology, here are a few examples of how it can be integrated into a wide variety of industry sectors.